timvieira/blog/content/gradient-of-product.md

 \newcommand{\bigo}[0]{\mathcal{O}}
 $$

-In this post we'll look at the gradient of product.
+In this post we'll look at how to compute the gradient of a product.
 This is such a common subroutine in machine learning that it's worth careful consideration.
 In a later post, I'll describe the gradient of a sum-over-products, which is another interesting and common pattern in machine learning (e.g., exponential families, CRFs, context-free grammar, case-factor diagrams, semiring-weighted logic programming).

 Given a collection of functions with a common argument $f_1, \cdots, f_n \in \{
 \R^d \mapsto \R \}$.